 Have you heard the term “digital nomad?”
 At last year’s South by Southwest conference, a panel explored how entrepreneurs and freelancers are living and working from all over the world.
 A big piece of the modern version of the entrepreneurial dream includes “location independence” or the ability to work anywhere, unencumbered, from around the world.
 While the reality is that most entrepreneurs still end up working from their living rooms, an increasing number are finding exciting locales from around the globe to get work done and have life adventures along the way.
 Here are four of the best ideas we’ve heard lately.

-Jamaica: The first idea that comes to mind when thinking of Jamaica is probably spending all your time on an all inclusive resort or else facing possible danger.
+The first idea that comes to mind when thinking of Jamaica is probably spending all your time on an all-inclusive resort or else facing possible danger (Hint: Jamaica is safer than you think).
 An unexpected choice, Jamaica has a lot going in its favor.
 It’s less than a 2 hour flight from Miami and a good base for exploring the rest of the Caribbean.
 Gorgeous tropical weather, endless sandy beaches, while strong culture and food tradition will keep you busy exploring new sensations.
 But there’s a whole side to Jamaica that goes unknown, from the relatively good infrastructure in Kingston to the attractions for adventure seekers.
 Try hiking to coffee plantations in the Blue Mountains or diving in Port Antonio.
 Jamaica has loads of offbeat tropical adventures.

 If you’re thinking about doing the location independent business approach in 2013, think outside the box.
 It’s easy to combine your love of adventure with a good location to work from.
 Today, it’s possible to have both, without sacrificing either one!

 About the author: Adam Franklin has written poignant articles for the travel industry for many years.
 In his spare time he reviews Hotels near Barrett Jackson like Thunderbird Suites and enjoys playing racquetball for his local team.